cgswong/docker-logstash/README.md

 This container requires a dependent Elasticsearch container (alias **es**) that also registers itself within the same KV store, using the expected keys of:

-- `/es/host`: IPV4 address of Elasticsearch host (may have port as well attached)
+- `/es/host`: IPV4 address of Elasticsearch host (may have port as well in format [host]:[port])
 - `/es/cluster`: Elasticsearch cluster name

 We will wait until those keys present themselves, then use **confd** to update the Logstash configuration file `logstash.conf`, setting those values within the file, then starting Logstash.

 **Note: In a production environment a Redis buffer or Kafka queue should be used between Logstash and Elasticsearch to make sure log events are stored in such mechanisms if Elasticsearch is unavailable.**

-A systemd unit file is included here, which shows how this unit would be started via Fleet.
+A systemd unit file is included (here)[https://github.com/cgswong/docker-logstash/blob/confd/systemd/logstash.service], which shows how this unit would be started via Fleet.
 Both options using the default etcd and optional consul (commented) KV store are presented.
 To do a default run (i.e. using etcd):

 ```sh
 source /etc/environment